 The East Coast-West Coast rivalry is not limited to America.
 Japan has had a coastal rivalry going between the Western Kansai region and the Eastern Kanto region for hundreds of years.

 Kansai is the seat of Japan’s historic capitals of Kyoto and Nara, as well as industrial cities Osaka and Kobe.
 Kansai’s historic pedigree exceeds Kanto’s.
 However, the Kanto region, including Tokyo, Yokohama and Saitama, is undoubtedly the powerhouse of modern Japan.

 Despite the rise in prominence of the East, the Kansai region maintained a proud regional identity that continues to this day.
-From dialect and sense of humor to escalator etiquette, the Kansai-Kanto contrast informs Japanese culture.
+From dialect to escalator etiquette, the Kansai-Kanto contrasts highlight Japanese culture.

 Credit: CNN Travel